dotnet/runtime/src/tests/Loader/classloader/MethodImpl/Desktop/README.txt

 non-virtually, the result is the same.

-Another consequence of this is that if the original declaration that is being overriden has a body itself and then is .overriden in the same class, it will be impossible to invoke that original method, regardless of whether calls are virtual or non-virtual.
+Another consequence of this is that if the original declaration that is being overridden has a body itself and then is .overridden in the same class, it will be impossible to invoke that original method, regardless of whether calls are virtual or non-virtual.